A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Conjugate Bayesian Inference for Multinomial Probit Models

-Complex functionals of the posterior can be effectively evaluated via Monte Carlo methods leveraging the stochastic representation of the \textsc{sun} reported in equation \eqref{eq8}.
-This equivalent construction allows to sample independent and identically distributed values from the \textsc{sun} posterior in Theorem \ref{teo1}, via linear combinations among samples from multivariate Gaussians and multivariate truncated normals.
-Such a routine is described in Algorithm \ref{algo:samplingIID} and crucially avoids \textsc{mcmc} strategies, thus circumventing convergence and mixing issues commonly seen in Bayesian multinomial probit models \citep{johndrow2013}, while allowing for parallel computing.
-One possible computational drawback of Algorithm \ref{algo:samplingIID} is the need to sample from multivariate truncated normals.
-Recent advances relying on minimax tilting methods \citep{botev_2017} have made this task possible and computationally feasible for multivariate truncated normals with a dimension of few hundreds, thus making Algorithm \ref{algo:samplingIID} a computationally efficient strategy in small--to--moderate $h+m$ and large, potentially huge, $q$ studies.
-As discussed by \citet{chopin_2017}, these large $q$ settings are actually those where state--of--the--art \textsc{mcmc} methods, including efficient \texttt{STAN} implementations of the Hamiltonian no--u--turn sampler \citep{hoff_2014}, are computationally unfeasible.
-The results in \citet{botev_2017} are also useful to evaluate efficiently cumulative distribution functions of multivariate Gaussians, and hence are practically relevant to calculate marginal likelihoods \eqref{eq10} and predictive probabilities \eqref{eq11} in small--to--moderate $h+m$ settings.
+Complex functionals of the posterior can be effectively evaluated via Monte Carlo methods leveraging the additive representation of the \textsc{sun} in \eqref{eq8}.
+This allows to sample independent and identically distributed (i.i.d.) values from the posterior in Theorem \ref{teo1}, via linear combinations among samples from multivariate Gaussians and multivariate truncated normals.
+As outlined in Algorithm \ref{algo:samplingIID}, this routine crucially avoids \textsc{mcmc} methods, thus circumventing convergence and mixing issues commonly seen in Bayesian multinomial probit \citep{johndrow2013}, while allowing parallel implementations.
+A possible computational drawback in Algorithm~\ref{algo:samplingIID} is sampling from $\mbox{TN}_{h+m}(-\bgamma_{\post};\boldsymbol{0},\bGamma_{\post})$.
+Recent advances based on minimax tilting methods \citep{botev_2017} have made this task computationally feasible for multivariate truncated normals with a dimension of few hundreds, thereby making Algorithm \ref{algo:samplingIID} an efficient strategy in small-to-moderate $h+m$ and large, potentially huge, $q$ studies.
+Recalling \citet{chopin_2017}, these large $q$ settings are actually those where state-of-the-art \textsc{mcmc} methods, including \textsc{stan} implementations of Hamiltonian no-u-turn samplers \citep{hoff_2014}, are computationally unfeasible.
+The results in \citet{botev_2017} are also useful to compute efficiently Gaussian cumulative distribution functions, and hence are practically relevant to evaluate \eqref{eq10} and \eqref{eq11} in small-to-moderate $h+m$ settings.